Kill 'Em All (film)

 Kill 'Em All is a 2017 American direct-to-video action film directed by Peter Malota, and starring Jean-Claude Van Damme, Autumn Reeser and Peter Stormare.
+A sequel titled Kill 'Em All 2 was released direct-to-video on September 24, 2024.

 Plot

 An unidentified man arrives at a local hospital, seriously wounded.
 He is taken care of by a devoted nurse, Suzanne.
 Things take a turn for the worse when an international gang invades the hospital to kill him.